The Kentucky Derby is a tried and true spring betting tradition. The 148th running goes on May 7, 2022, and is the first leg of the Triple Crown.

 History

 With a history dating back to 1872, the Kentucky Derby has one of the richest traditions of any sporting event in the United States.
-From mint juleps and grandiose hats, to "My Old Kentucky Home" and, of course, betting, "The Run for the Roses" is the pinnacle event of American horse racing.
+From mint juleps and grandiose hats to "My Old Kentucky Home" and, of course, betting, "The Run for the Roses" is the pinnacle event of American horse racing.

-147 years and counting
+151 years and counting

 Churchill Downs

-The Kentucky Derby runs each year at the famed Churchill Downs track in Louisville.
+The Kentucky Derby runs yearly at the famed Churchill Downs track in Louisville.
 It opened in 1875 and has grown into one of the most famous race tracks in the world, being designated as a National Historic Landmark in 1986.
 With the infield open, the current capacity of Churchill Downs is almost 170,000.

 Hats

 The tradition of those fancy Kentucky Derby hats you see each year dates back about as long as the race itself and is rooted in Clark's vision for the event.
-In the late 1800s, dressing up for races was the norm in Europe but wasn't in the USA.
-Clark, of course, wanted the race to be a high-class event more like the Epsom Derby than the typical American horse races of the time, so, per KentuckyDerby.com, "he used high-class women to recruit his target clientele to attend the race.
+In the late 1800s, dressing up for races was the norm in Europe but not in the USA.
+Clark wanted the race to be a high-class event more like the Epsom Derby than the typical American horse races of the time, so, per KentuckyDerby.com, "he used high-class women to recruit his target clientele to attend the race.
 The event quickly became just as much about the fashion as the racing."

 Mint juleps